cambridge-ceu/csd3/usage.md

 Bio::DB:HTS is in https://github.com/Ensembl/Bio-DB-HTS and change can be made to the `Makefile` of htslibs for a desired location, to be used by `Build.PL` via its command line parameters.

 It is worthwhile to check for the VEP plugins: [https://github.com/Ensembl/VEP_plugins](https://github.com/Ensembl/VEP_plugins).
+It is notable that
+VEP accepts compress (.gz) input.

 One may wish to skipped the comments (lines started with ##) in processing of the output, e.g., in R,
 ```bash